Southwest Airlines travel delays: Breaking down the flight disruptions - NewsBreak

 Southwest has blamed air traffic control issues and bad weather for the “operational challenges” that resulted in the weekend cancellations.

-Southwest issued a statement to NewsNation on Tuesday morning, saying that the flight schedule was “more normal.”
+Southwest issued a statement to NewsNation on Tuesday, saying that the flight schedule was “more normal.”

 As we complete efforts to stabilize our network, Southwest expects a more normal operation on Tuesday with approximately 90 system-wide cancellations out of the airline’s almost 3,300 flights scheduled for the day.
 The Southwest Team appreciates the patience of Customers, and we extend our gratitude to our Employees who have worked tirelessly to stabilize our operation.
 We’ve built a reputation around safe, reliable, friendly air travel, delivered with legendary Southwest Hospitality, and we’re sorry to anyone whose experience did not reflect that over the past several days.
 If Customers require assistance from Southwest, they can utilize one of the airline’s self-service options for convenience or Contact Us via one of the methods listed on Southwest.com .SOUTHWEST STATEMENT